Data management done right.

-I gotta admit in here that per-transactional replication makes it hard to maintain a proper cluster consistency with REALLY distributed cluster nodes.
-But anyway, time goes by, network becomes more broadwalk along with better connectivity, than it was back in 2008.
+I have to admit in here that per-transactional replication makes it hard to maintain a proper cluster consistency with REALLY distributed cluster nodes.
+But anyway, time goes by, network becomes more boardwalk along with better connectivity, than it was back in 2008.

 And, again, I have to admit that cluster commit log data structure differ from replication protocol to replication protocol.

 Lots of other terms and notions would’ve never existed or would make much more sense.